 In every country, there tends to be stereotypes and divisions that are created to classify people from each region.
-In the UK, there’s quite a divide between the North and South.
+In the UK, there’s quite a divide between living in the North of England and in the South.
 The North of England, in particular, seems to be classified as working class and simple, while the South has a reputation for snootiness and being posh.
 As the saying goes, “cuando el rio suena es porque agua lleva.”
 This is a Spanish saying which gets lost in translation, but is quite similar to “where there’s smoke there’s fire”.

 So, what’s this about bowls, you ask.
 Don’t fret, I’ll get there.